Facing a bus driver shortage, this Delaware school will pay parents to take their kids to school - KVIA

 By Melissa Alonso, CNN

-A Delaware school is offering parents cash to drive their children to school for the year to help offset the bus driver shortage affecting schools nationwide.
+A Delaware school is offering parents cash to drive their children to campus for the year to help offset the bus driver shortage affecting schools nationwide.

 “EastSide wants to pay you $700 for the year for dropping off and picking up each child from school,” said a notice to parents on the EastSide Charter School website.